Maaggel/debug/README.md

 watch((mixed)variable, (string)label (optional));
 ```

-You can unwatch/stop watching if using the following command
+You can unwatch/stop watching it using the following command
 ```
 unWatch((mixed)variable);
 ```